Geography is taught in two specialist rooms with access to a study area containing a separate suite of computers and geographical resources.

 - Revision class notice

-Geography is taught to all students in KS3 for four 50 minute lessons every two weeks.
-Teaching groups are determined by ability in Years 7, 8 and 9.
+Geography is taught to all students in KS3 for two 60 minute lessons every week.
+Teaching groups are determined by ability in Years 7 and 8.

 The subject maintains its popularity at KS4 with two option groups of GCSE students.
-Here, it is taught for six lessons every 2 weeks and covers the AQA syllabus, specification A. We teach both Human and Physical Geography topics and include a piece of controlled assessment worth 25%.
+Here, it is taught for two lessons every week and covers the Edexcel syllabus, specification A.

 Geography is also offered at Advance Level.
-The department follows the AQA syllabus for both AS and A2.
-In Year 12 we currently study Rivers, Coasts, Population and Food supply and incorporate a residential fieldtrip to the Yorkshire Dales.
-In Year 13 we study Plate Tectonics, Ecosystems and World Cities, including an in depth study and field visit to investigate redevelopment in Birmingham city centre.
+The department follows the AQA syllabus.
+We currently study Rivers, Coasts, Hazards, Global systems, Changing places and Population and incorporates a residential fieldtrip to the Yorkshire Dales.

 Departmental aims and expected outcomes